-Haridwar is city in Haridwar district of Uttarakhand state in India.
-Haridwar is place where the river Ganges enters in plain areas north India after flowing 250 kms from its origin Gaumukh (Gangotri Glacier).
+Haridwar is district of Uttarakhand state in India.
+Haridwar is place where the river Ganges enters in plain areas north India after flowing 250 km from its origin Gaumukh (Gangotri Glacier).

-Haridwar contains two words Hari & Dwar.
-Hari means god & Dwar means gate.
+Haridwar contains two words Hari and Dwar.
+Hari means god and Dwar means gate.
 Haridwar means gateway to the god.
-There are four holy temples Gangotri, Yamunotri, Kedarnath & Badrinath on the hills also known as chardham.
+There are four holy temples Yamunotri, Gangotri Kedarnath and Badrinath on the hills also known as Chardham.
 Haridwar is like a entry point to these chardham.
 People visit Haridwar before visiting these temples so the town was became famous as Haridwar.
-Shaivites call it Har Dwar Gateway to Lord Shiva (Kedarnath Temple) & Vaishnavites call it Hari Dwar Gateway to Lord Vishnu (Badrinath Temple) It is also said that Haridwar is blessed by the presence of all three major Gods of Hindus namely Brahma, Vishnu and Maheshwar.
+Shaivites call it Har Dwar Gateway to Lord Shiva (Kedarnath Temple) and Vaishnavites call it Hari Dwar Gateway to Lord Vishnu (Badrinath Temple) It is also said that Haridwar is blessed by the presence of all three major Gods of Hindus namely Brahma, Vishnu and Maheshwar.
 Thus, with all these mythological links attached to its name, it's little wonder why Haridwar is often referred to as 'gateway to god'.

-Apart from religious importance Haridwar is also a centre for learning different arts & culture.
-Haridwar is well known as great source of Ayurvedic medicines & herbal remedies.
+Apart from religious importance Haridwar is also a centre for learning different arts and culture.
+Haridwar is well known as great source of Ayurvedic medicines and herbal remedies.
 Haridwar is now home to unique Indian tradition of teaching "Gurukula."
 Gurukula Kangri Vishwavidyalay is providing unique teaching in Gurukul system since 1902.

 Pandits (Priests) of the Haridwar have been known to keep genealogy records of most of the Hindu population.
 Known as vahis, these records are updated on each visit to the city, and are a repository of vast family trees of family in North India.